xyphro/XyphroLabs-I3C-Saleae-Protocol-Analyzer/README.md

 So I started making my own analyzer plugin for Saleae Logic V2.

 This analyzer can be compiled for Mac OSX, Linux, Windows.
-However, I did only build it for windows and provide the binary here in this repository.
+However, I did only build it for windows and linux and provide the binary here in this repository.
+My only MAC machine is too old to run Mac OSX and runs Linux nowadays, but if anybody volunteers to spend me a MAC I'd build it for MAC too :-D

 Note: This is a low level analyzer only, similar to the inbuilt i2c analyzer.
 A High level analyzer is not planned for now.